No self-replicating ones

 - As especially difficult to design systems advanced mobile nanobots (the of the diamondoid kind) lie even beyond the far term target of Nanofactories.
 And the development of Nanofactories is more of a main focus here on this wiki than things that lie out even further beyond them.

 - They make up only a very tiny part of the possible product space.
-Most products will be devices made from arrangements of highly specialized mechanical metamaterials.
+Most products will be devices made from arrangements of highly specialized mechanical electrical and otherwise metamaterials.
 Just like computers do not consist out of "computronium" advanced products will not consist out of "nanofogonium".

 Advanced products out of complexly intertwined metamaterials rarely (if at all) make it into popular fiction probably because: